kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/09-our-features/01-responsive-images.md

 3. Observe what is happening

 ### Problem
-* We are forcing mobile phones to download large image
+* We are forcing mobile phones to download large images
 * We are needlessly burning through the smartphone user's data plan
 * The problem is the `img` tag is forcing us to send one image to all devices, it doesn't care if they differ in size